bigstepinc/datalake-client-libraries/README.md

-# hadoop-bigstep
-Bigstep support libraries for hadoop.
+# Bigstep DataLake client libraries

-This is usefull if you want to be able to interact with datasets stored in Bigstep's Datalake.
+These libraries enable the "dl://" prefix in hadoop and associated tools so that hdfs dfs -ls or distcopy work properly.
+They can also be used as a standalone FileSystem implementation to enable easy interaction with the datalake from java or scala applications.

-To use, first copy the jar to:
+To use as part of a hadoop stack, first copy the jar to:

 1.Vanilla Hadoop  **hadoop-2.7.x/share/hadoop/common/**

 2.CDH  **/opt/cloudera/parcels/CDH/lib/hadoop/**

-first add the following to **core-site.xml**:
+Add the following to **core-site.xml**:

 ```xml
 <property>